Samuel Adegboyega University Library: Administration and staffing

 The head of the library is the 'University Librarian' (UL).
 The UL is responsible for the day-to-day administration of the library and is assisted by other librarians who are in charge of the different sections and units in the Library.
 The Library has professional, para-professional, and nonprofessional staff.
 The professional staff have at least a Masters's degree in Librarianship and the para-professional staff have Diplomas in Librarianship.
 The non-professionals in the Library have no formal library training or qualifications in librarianship.

 Automation

 The Library operates an automated system using the KOHA Library Management software.
-Most of the Library routine activities such as registration of Library users, charging and discharging of library materials are done using the library management system.
-Bibliographic details of the Library collections are held in digitized formats accessible through computer terminals in the college libraries and in the main Library.
+Most of the library routine activities, such as registration of Library users, charging and discharging of library materials ar,e done using the library management system.
+Bibliographic details of the Library collections are held in digitised formats accessible through computer terminals in the college libraries and in the main Library.

 Major services provided

-The services provided in the library including but not limited to reference services, reprographic and binding services, research support services, twelve hours reading room services, printing services, charging and discharging of library materials, user education/ information literacy training, reference Services, collection development services, technical services, serials, and special collection services, internet services, E-library services, information retrieval, and literature search services, selective dissemination of information/ current awareness services amongst others.
+The services provided in the library including buare t not limited to reference services, reprographic and binding services, research support services, twelve hours reading room services, printing services, charging and discharging of library materials, user education/information literacy training; reference services; collection development services; technical services; serials; special collection services; internet services; e-library services; information retrieval; literature search services; and selective dissemination of information/current awareness services, amongst others.